On finite dimensional Jacobian Algebras: Jacobian algebras arising from a sphere with -punctures

 Now, we can prove our main result.

-\begin{proof}[Proof of Theorem \ref{TeoSphere}] Since finite-dimensionality of Jacobian algebras is invariant under mutations (cf. \cite[Corollary 6.6]{DWZ08}) and flips of ideal triangulations are compatible with mutations of quivers with potentials (cf. \cite[Theorem 30]{Labardini} ), it is enough to show that $P(A,S)$ is finite dimensional, where $(A,S)$ is the quiver with potential associated to the triangulation shown in Figure \ref{esfera}.
-We shall prove that every path of length at least $2n+2$ belongs to the Jacobian ideal $J(S)$.
+\begin{proof}[Proof of Theorem \ref{TeoSphere}] Since finite-dimensionality of Jacobian algebras is invariant under mutations (cf. \cite[Corollary 6.6]{DWZ08}) and flips of ideal triangulations are compatible with mutations of quivers with potentials (cf. \cite[Theorem 30]{LF09}), it is enough to show that $\cP(Q(\TT),W(\TT))$ is finite dimensional, where $\TT$ is the triangulation in Figure \ref{carcaj}.
+We shall prove that every path of length at least $2n+2$ belongs to the Jacobian ideal $J(W(\TT))$.